Effective as of September 9, 2015

 - to allow a merger, acquisition, or sale of all or a portion of our assets;

-We may display advertisements from third parties and other content which links to third party websites.
+We may display advertisements from third parties and other content that links to third party websites.
 We cannot control or be held responsible for third parties’ privacy practices and content.
 Please read their privacy policies to find out how they collect and process your personal information.

 |Essential Operational||These cookies are necessary to allow us to operate the Spotify Service as you have requested.
 For example, they let us recognise what type of subscriber you are and then provide you with services accordingly.|

 |Functional||These cookies let us operate certain functions of the Spotify Service in line with the choices you make.
-These cookies mean that when you come back to the Spotify Service, we can provide you with our services as you have asked for them to be provided, such as knowing your username, remembering how you have customised our services and reminding you of music you have enjoyed.|
+These cookies mean that when you continue to use or come back to the Spotify Service, we can provide you with our services as you have asked for them to be provided, such as knowing your username, remembering how you have customised our services, and reminding you of content you have enjoyed.|

-|Targeting / advertising||We use these cookies to serve you with advertisements through the Spotify Service.
-Some advertisements may be relevant to you and your interests.
-These cookies may also help us and our business partners regulate the advertisements you receive and measure their effectiveness.|
+|Targeting / advertising||We use these cookies to serve you with advertisements that may be relevant to you and your interests.
+The information may also be used for frequency capping purposes (e.g., to ensure we do not display the same advertisement to you repeatedly) and to help us regulate the advertisements you receive and measure their effectiveness.|

-Spotify USA Inc.,
+Spotify USA Inc.

-New York, NY 10011
+45 W 18th Street, Floor 7, New York, NY 10011